General information and tips for prospective fellowship applicants

 Humanity in Action Foundation Fellowship

-• International human rights education and internship program sponsored by foundation "devoted to the study and betterment of human rights and specifically the relationship between majority and minority populations."
+• International human rights education and internship program sponsored by the foundation "devoted to the study and betterment of human rights and specifically the relationship between majority and minority populations."
 Students from any national background of sophomore through senior standing may apply.

-• Students chosen from the U.S. travel to Washington, D.C. for orientation and then to a participating European country for 4-week European core program of seminars, workshops, site visits, and meetings with figures from various fields, such as academia, government, journalism, and human rights organizations.
+• Students chosen from the U.S., travel to Washington, D.C. for orientation and then to a participating European country for a 4-week European core program of seminars, workshops, site visits, and meetings with figures from various fields, such as academia, government, journalism, and human rights organizations.
 Fellows engage in outreach programs to their peers and local communities during the academic year following the summer program in Europe.

 • Selection based on leadership potential, academic achievement, interest in minority issues, concern for human rights, willingness to engage in intellectually and socially rigorous work in group settings, maturity, and self-reliance.